rgbkrk/bookstore/README.rst

 *Add your provider with a pull request!*

-Bookstore currently has generic support for OpenStack Swift with simplified authentication for Rackspace's CloudFiles.
+Bookstore currently has generic support for OpenStack Swift and simplified authentication for Rackspace's CloudFiles.
 Feel free to make a pull request if you want a notebook manager for your implementation.